Cellular Therapy from Blood: The Basics

-Patients may undergo a blood-based (venous) stem cell therapy.
+Patients may undergo a blood-based (blood-derived) cellular therapy.
 This purely blood-derived therapeutic option is less invasive.
-The venous stem cell therapy has proven effective in combating chronic lung disease.
+The venous cellular therapy has proven effective in combating chronic lung disease.
 For optimal results, follow-up therapies may need to be performed more often.

 The patient will receive follow up care two weeks, three months and six months following his or her therapy.
 The patient is encouraged to return for a follow-up appointment with his or her pulmonologist at the three-month mark.